seregazhuk/seregazhuk.github.io_old/_posts/2017-06-16-phpreact-promises.md

 $deferred->reject('error');
 {% endhighlight %}

 This example looks very similar to the previous one.
-But now we are throwing exceptions instead of returning the values.
+But now we are throwing exceptions instead of returning values.
 Notice that the first handler receives `mixed $data` from the `$deferred->reject()` method and not the exception.
 The output will be the following:

 {% highlight bash %}
 $php rejection-forwarding.php